How a hybrid working model could fail, and how to prevent that happening

 Remote staff can become isolated from workplace culture

 As we’ve said time and again, one of the biggest hybrid working challenges, and one of the most important parts of managing remote workers in general, is making sure they don’t become isolated.
-As restrictions are lifting, actual loneliness is likely to be less of an issue than it has been, but remote workers can still essentially be cut off from workplace culture.
+As restrictions are lifting, actual loneliness is likely to be less of an issue than it has been.
+But remote workers can still be cut out of workplace culture.
 This can threaten their sense of engagement as part of a team and the business as a whole.